PowerDNS/pdns/docs/lua-records.rst

 LUA records are synthesized on query.
 They can also be transferred via AXFR to other PowerDNS servers.

 LUA records themselves can not be queried however, as this would allow third parties to see load balancing internals they do not need to see.

-A non-supporting DNS server will also serve a zone with LUA records, but they will not function.
+A non-supporting DNS server will also serve a zone with LUA records, but they will not function, and will in fact leak the contents of the LUA record.

 .. note::
   Under NO circumstances serve LUA records from zones from untrusted sources!
   LUA records will be able to bring down your system and possible take over control of it.
+Use TSIG on AXFR even from trusted sources!

 LUA records can be DNSSEC signed, but because they are dynamic, it is not possible to combine pre-signed DNSSEC zone and LUA records.
 In other words,